mihir2510/BulliesEye/README.md

 ### Scraper Details

 - The scraper uses [Tweepy](https://www.tweepy.org/) for scraping tweets from Twitter which is passed into the model to check for abusive content
-- Top X most offensive tweets were displayed on admin's dashboard with an option to auto-generate FIR report for each offensive/cyberbullying tweet.
+- Top X most offensive tweets were displayed on admin's dashboard with an option to auto-generate report for each offensive/cyberbullying tweet and mailing to relevant authorities.
 - Admin can also search for tweets with specific offensive words.